Understanding your employment status

 Am I self-employed?

-- Can choose whether to do the work yourself, or hire someone else to do it
+- Can decide to do the work yourself, or hire someone else

-- Can choose when and how you will work and you can turn down work when offered
+- Can choose when and how you work and can turn down work offers

 - Pay tax through self-assessment

-The Code of practice for determining employment status 2021 (pdf) sets out more guidelines and criteria to clarify whether a person is self-employed.
+You can get more guidelines and criteria in the Code of Practice for Determining Employment Status 2021 (pdf).
+It sets out more guidelines and criteria to clarify whether a person is self-employed.

 You can read more about the different types of self-employed people, including gig workers and people who own or control companies.